AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Aspect/Pragma Import and Export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You've already seen these aspects in the Ada Introduction course, but for completeness: :ada:`Import` brings a foreign entity into Ada code, and :ada:`Export` makes an Ada entity available to foreign code.
+In practice, these entities consist of objects and subprograms, but the language doesn't impose many restrictions.
+It is up to the vendor to decide what makes sense for their specific target.

 The aspects :ada:`Import` and :ada:`Export` are so-called Boolean aspects because their value is either :ada:`True` or :ada:`False`.
 For example:

 .. code-block:: ada